Home

 In these situations, a mastectomy is indicated:

-• Bulky tumor compromising the aesthetic result
+• Bulky tumour compromising the aesthetic result

 • Extensive ductal carcinoma in situ (DCIS)